UtahRails.net Copyright 2000-2008 Don Strack

 Which end is front on a passenger car, i.e., on the diagram sheet, is it right or left?
 Is it always the same?

 Passenger cars are "rebuilt" if walls change inside of the car.
-They are "remodeled" if only the furniture is changed.
-"Reconfigured" is NOT a railroad term. (information from Dave Seidel, September 14, 2004)
+They are "remodeled" if only the furniture is changed. (information from David Seidel, September 14, 2004)

 When did passenger car trucks change from gray to aluminum paint?